-What events are covered depends on what type of insurance policy you have.
-Both HO-1 and HO-2 policies are known-peril policies, which means that you’re covered for the specific events named in your policy.
-If your home or belongings are damaged from an event not specifically named in your policy, it won’t be covered.
+The types of damage covered depends on your insurance policy.
+Both HO-1 and HO-2 policies are known-peril policies, which means that you’re covered for the specific damage named in your policy.
+If your home or belongings are damaged from an incident not named in your policy, it won’t be covered.

-HO-3 policies are the most comprehensive, and are open-perils policies.
-This means that your HO-3 policy would cover everything except exclusions explicitly listed in the policy.
+HO-3 policies are the most comprehensive, open-peril policies.
+This means that your HO-3 policy would cover everything except exclusions listed in the policy.
 When you’re comparing policies, talk with the insurance company if you’re not sure whether something is covered.

 How much home insurance do I need?

-If you need additional coverage for jewelry or other expensive items, talk with your insurer about adding valuable personal property insurance, also known as scheduled personal property insurance, for each individual piece.
+If you need additional coverage for jewelry or other expensive items, talk with your insurance company about valuable personal property insurance, also known as scheduled personal property insurance.

 How do I buy home insurance?

-The most common way to buy home insurance is to compare insurers online and purchase a policy directly from an insurer.
-You can also buy coverage over the phone or even in person if your chosen insurer runs retail locations, but it’s usually cheaper to purchase your policy online.
+The most common way to buy home insurance is to compare companies online and purchase directly from the insurer.
+However, you can buy coverage over the phone or even in person if your chosen insurer has office locations.

 When should I buy home insurance?

-Most mortgage lenders will require you to purchase home insurance before you’re able to get a mortgage and close on the house.
+Most mortgage lenders will require you to purchase home insurance before you sign the final mortgage paperwork and close on the house.

 How much does home insurance cost?

 - Where you live.
-Does your area have a high crime rate or is it prone to extreme weather?
+Is your area prone to crime rate or extreme weather?
 If so, this will increase your premiums.

 - The value of your policy.
 A more expensive home will cost more to insure than one with a standard home value for your area.
-Choosing a high coverage limit for your personal property will also result in higher premiums.
+Choosing a high coverage limit will also raise your premiums.

 - Your deductible.
 By choosing a higher deductible you’ll pay lower premiums, and vice versa.

 - Your home’s construction.
 The age of your home and the materials used in its construction can affect your home insurance premium.
-For example, homes with impact-resistant roofing often cost less to insure than ones with standard roofing construction.
+For example, homes with impact-resistant roofing can cost less to insure than ones with standard roofing construction.

-- Whether you select additional options.
-If you want to add optional coverage to your policy, such as coverage for jewelry or bringing the home up to code after a disaster, you’ll pay more.
+- Additional options.
+If you want to add optional coverage to your policy for jewelry or bringing the home up to code, you’ll pay a higher premium.

 - Your claims history.
-If you’ve previously made home insurance claims, this can impact your future premiums.
+If you’ve made home insurance claims before, this can impact your future premiums.